-John A. Macdonald Fonds, Drafts of the British North America Act, 1867 – 2nd Draft with Handwritten Provisions and Notes (31 January 1867)
+John A. Macdonald Fonds, Drafts of the British North America Act, 1867 – second working draft with handwritten provisions and notes (31 January 1867)

 Document Information